tocalabs/toca-docs/src/book/guessing_game.md

 Nice!
 Our App looks like we would expect and the form for guessing works exactly as expected.

 Now, the last thing we need to do is build a mechanism into our App to regenerate the random number when a user wants it.
+The best experience for the user would be if the number was generated automatically when the user first opens the page.
+Fortunately, using In Page Logic (IPL) we can trigger the automation to run when the page first loads in the browser.

+To do this, we'll use a Page Event and hook into the "Page Mounted" event and then run the "Generate Random Number" Workflow.
+We'll also add a Spinner to the page to indicate that something is happening behind the scenes and we'll toggle the Spinner once the Workflow has completed.
+We can use the `Toggle Loading` action and the `Execute Listener` action to achieve this.

+:video{src="/src/assets/book/add_ipl.webm"}

+IPL is a way that we can add behind the scenes logic to our App, this lets us create interactive Apps based on events that happen on the page such as a button being clicked, a value being changed or something loading on the page.
+In this case, we've used IPL to place a spinner on the page, run the workflow and then when the workflow has completed, turn the spinner off.

+You can head back into "Preview Mode" of the App to check that this logic works.

+Now that we've designed and tested our App, we're ready to deploy it so that other people can access it.
+We can use the Deploy button in the App project to build, deploy and host our web app.

+> Make sure you save your changes before deploying your App!

+:video{src="/src/assets/books/deploy_app.webm"}

+It will take a few seconds for the App to complete it's deployment, once it has completed, you can follow the URL to access your game.
+If you want to play the game again, you just have to refresh your browser tab!

+Now you can share this URL with other people and they can play too!

+> #### Tip 👀
+>
+> If you want to verify your automation Workflows are running as expected, then check the Reporting page.
+You can access it from the main navbar.

+### Extending this Project

+You might have realised that because we're only ever keeping track of _one_ random number, if there are lots of users accessing the App at once, they'll all be trying to guess the _same_ number and every time one user loads the App it will regenerate the number for all the other users.

+How would you improve this project so that each user get's their own random number to guess?

+> #### Tip 👀
+>
+> When designing an App for multiple users, it's usually good practice to store any user specfic state on the App rather than Automation